bahramsohrabii/Memory-Seed-Origin-of-Artificial-Awareness/manifest/readme.txt

-This folder contains manifest such as txt file for the Origin Seed project.
+This folder contains manifest such as txt and json files for the Origin Seed project.